FlavioAMiceli/libft/README.md

 ### What's in it?

 First of all this project needs to conform to the [libft project][3].
-I've also included functions to use doubly linked lists and hash tables.
+Besides the project's specifications I've also included functions to use doubly linked lists and hash tables.

+### Installation
+First of all clone this repo.
+The library is made using the included makefile.

 [1]: https://www.gnu.org/software/libc/
 [2]: https://www.codam.nl/